 Also Read: Deciphering Porter’s Five Forces with the help of Apple iPod

 Product Life Cycle (PLC) is a sequence of stages through which products pass.
 It outlines the typical journey traversed by a product in its lifetime right since the time it is introduced in the market to the time phases out.

-The Product Life Cycle Model was introduced in the 1950s but remains as relevant today, even though people have started producing their own variations of this model.
+The Product Life Cycle Model was introduced in the 1950s but remains relevant even today, even though people have started producing their own variations of this model.

-Essentially, the stage in the PLC is a function of two things – Time on the X-axis, and Sales on the Y-axis.
+Essentially, each stage in the product life cycle is a function of two things – Time on the X-axis, and Sales on the Y-axis.

 iPhones in the Introduction stage, as of November 2018 are – iPhone XS and XR